Frequently Asked Questions

 Will you come to our neighborhood or home pool to teach lessons instead?

-No, I am not teaching at other locations at this time.
+No, I am not available to teach at any other location.

 What should I do if my child is kicking, screaming, and crying that he/she doesn't want to come to lessons?
 What if they keep telling me they don't want to go under the water?
 Should I make them?